tezos-blue/client/SecurityReview.md

 # Guide for Security Reviewers
 The basic security architecture is in place.
-But, to be honest, the expertise over here, when it comes to hardcore security, might very well prove to be inadequate.

-I invite and welcome your expert view on this security concept and its implementation.
+We invite and welcome your expert view on this security concept and its implementation.
 Please help to harden the security of identities entrusted to tezos.blue.

 Feel free to raise issues, voice concerns, make suggestions or send pull requests.
 Here or via hello@tezos.blue